The Original Leonard Cohen’s Jukebox

 – Leonard Cohen (Yakety Yak by Scott Cohen, 1994)

 Leonard Cohen’s Jukebox: Over the years, Leonard Cohen has mentioned a number of specific songs he favors.
 Leonard Cohen’s Jukebox is a Cohencentric feature that began collecting these tunes for the edification and entertainment of viewers on April 4, 2009.
 All posts in the Leonard Cohen’s Jukebox series can be found at The Original Leonard Cohen’s Jukebox Page.

 Leonard Cohen – “I was a huge fan of Elvis”

-From Bård Oses intervju med Leonard Cohen by Linn Gjerstad (BA: March 26, 2012) in Google Translation:
+From Bård Oses intervju med Leonard Cohen by Linn Gjerstad (BA: March 26, 2012; from a May 4, 1988 interview) via Google Translation:

 I have plans to sing an Elvis song on stage soon. … – I was a huge fan of Elvis!
 I was in town until today and bought a compilation LP of the man.
 Soon you will hear me sing “Don’t” and “Are You Lonesome Tonight” – but not at the plate.
 My voice is too deep.
 20,000 cigarettes have led my tone of voice three to four notches down too far.